| | |

 HOW TO STORE INVERT SUGAR SYRUP

 This recipe makes about 4 cups of invert sugar syrup.
 I pour the cooled syrup into 2-pint jars.
-Then I placed a food wrap to seal the top.
-And I closed the jar with a lid.
+Then I seal the top with food wrap and close the jar with a lid.
 Store the invert sugar in the refrigerator.
-It keeps for at least six months.
-The syrup will thicken in the fridge.
-It will harden in the fridge, so you must microwave it to make it pourable.
+It keeps for up to 10 months.

 USING INVERT SUGAR SYRUP IN RECIPES